devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step3.md

 `ls -l`{{execute}}

- We can combine multiple options as well. ()
+ We can combine multiple options as well.
+(All commands may not support combining options)

 `ls -Al`{{execute}}